 Japanese Cucumber Salad aka Sunomono is a perfect summer side dish.
 It’s healthy, super simple to make, hella refreshing, and works well with any main dish.

+Sunomono is a term that refers to a range of vinegar-based Japanese dishes.
+Dishes are primarily seafood or vegetable dishes dressed simply with a vinegar dressing that creates a tangy, but slightly sweet flavor profile.
 Sunomono at it’s core is not much different from your traditional American cucumber salad.
-It’s simply cucumber marinated in some form of vinegar based dressing.
 For this salad the cucumbers are thinly sliced and the marinade includes more commonly used Japanese ingredients like rice vinegar, soy sauce, and sesame seeds.
 However, though just as timeless, it tastes so much better and offers a true wow type experience for such a simple dish.

 What’s the difference between Japanese cucumbers and regular American ones?